 If a process or responsibility in the Radiography handbook differs from the college's process or responsibility, the Radiography student handbook will be followed.
-These policies are intended to be current but are subject to change.
-Faculty may modify policies.

-Students are responsible for all the information contained in this handbook.
+These policies are subject to change as the handbook is reviewed annually.
+Faculty and our clinical partners may modify policies.
+Students are responsible for all the information contained in this handbook and the clinical partner student handbook.